deifactor/lost-purpose/frontend/src/components/About.md

 think they're just pretty to look at.

-after writing the above, i asked a fresh, shuffled silicon dawn deck whether the occult is real, and it gave me History reversed. history upright "\[...\]may be a reminder that the whole deck can just be an elaborate way of talking to yourself\[...\]", so i guess reversed means 'yes, i am real, and i will doom you for doubting me'? i'm not making this up because you wouldn't believe me if i did.
+after writing the above, i asked a fresh, shuffled silicon dawn deck whether the occult is real, and it gave me History reversed. history upright "...may be a reminder that the whole deck can just be an elaborate way of talking to yourself...", so i guess reversed means 'yes, i am real, and i will doom you for doubting me'? i'm not making this up because you wouldn't believe me if i did.

 ## contact